 Watch the globalSAN Video

-In this short video we’ll demonstrate the entire process of setting up the globalSAN iSCSI Initiator for OS X. You can also check our Users’ Forums for quick answers to common questions about various targets.
+In this short video we’ll demonstrate the entire process of setting up the globalSAN iSCSI Initiator for macOS.

 The Initiator’s GUI installs into the System Preferences utility.